aenarete/aenarete.github.io/solidarity.md

 - paying study fees
 - starting a soup kitchen or similar activities to give the refugees a chance to earn their living

-If you would be able to provide a credit for these purposes, please send an email to info AT climatejusticesolidarity.nl
+If you would be able to provide a loan or credit for one of these purposes, please send an email to info AT climatejusticesolidarity.nl

 Hospitals in Kenya charge up to 16% interest rate per month(!)